DorShaer/pyrate/README.md

 ## 🔥 What is Pyrate?

-pyrate project is designed to test the effectiveness of these measures by sending requests to a web application and checking whether they are blocked by the rate-limiting and WAF mechanisms.
+pyrate project is designed to test the security technologies by sending requests to a web application and checking whether they are blocked by the rate-limiting and WAF mechanisms.
 The code is using the asyncio library to handle concurrency and make many requests at the same time, which could help simulate real-world traffic more effectively.

 ## 📦 Installation